 What is the Impact Player rule?

-The Impact Player will be allowed to bat and bowl their full quota of overs and can replace any starting XI player before the 14th over of either innings.
+The Impact Player will be allowed to bat and bowl their full quota of overs and can replace any starting XI player before the 14th over of either inning.
 Furthermore, it will be up to the teams to decide when or whether to use their Impact Player.

 Before deciding to make the tactical move, the captain/head coach/team manager has to inform the on-field or the fourth umpire before the end of the over in play at the time.